Essays · Concepts · Deep Dives

 Become a great builder

-in Data & AI
+in the AI Era

 In-depth writing on machine learning, data engineering, and the systems behind modern AI — for people who want to go from curious to capable.